Serving Iowa Families Statewide | Se Habla Español

 Most compromises involve joint custody arrangements where children live with one parent while attending school and spend the summers and selected holidays with the other.
 However, there are circumstances where negotiated solutions are impossible, and we litigate these cases aggressively to protect our clients’ parental rights.

 Your relationship with your children is the most important one in your life.
-In relocation cases, our attorneys work to assert your parental rights and promote the best interests of your children.
+In relocation cases, our family lawyers work to assert your parental rights and promote the best interests of your children.

 Call us at (515) 298-5056 or contact us online to schedule an appointment.